add config option to disable logging into the daemon log file

 but i would consider setting the default config option to 2 for future releases (which is incompatible to older versions).

-#5 Updated by elagon almost 5 years ago
+#5 Updated by elagon about 5 years ago

 I really prefer the idea of "no_daemon_log=1"